Alonza0314/Happy-Infinity-Company/README.md

 ## Something to Say

 Feel free to contact us, if you have any problem or you have something better ideas.

+If you find this is a not bad project, please give me a little star, thanks.